 Occasionally, you’ll notice the entire leaves of one of your indoor plants turning yellow and then drying to a brown color before falling off.
 This is often not a problem related to care, but one related to the age of the leaf or the plant.
-A whole leaf turning brown is more common with lower leaves on the plant; however, it can happen anywhere on the plant.
+A whole leaf turning brown is more common with lower leaves on the plant, as those are generally the oldest; however, it can happen anywhere on the plant.

 Because browning leaves are usually caused by improper care, pests, or natural aging, the next steps you take will be dependent on the issue you’re trying to resolve.
 Be sure to research the natural/needed environmental conditions of every plant you bring into your home.
 Not all plants are the same, and you’ll see that some issues are resolved simply by moving the plant from an east-facing window to a south-facing window.

 The most important thing you’ll do, regardless of the cause, is to remove the brown leaves.
 Once they’ve turned brown, they can’t be saved.
 By trimming them off, you’re allowing the plant to divert the energy it was spending on the dead or dying leaves to fresh leaves and new growth.